 How It Works

-If you choose to participate in the Apple Heart Study, and an irregular heart rhythm is observed by the Apple Heart Study app, you will receive a notification on your Apple Watch and within the Apple Heart Study app on your iPhone.
-Through the app, you will be able to connect with a doctor who will further explain the notification information and discuss the next steps you need to take as a part of the research study.
+If a participant in the Apple Heart Study has an irregular heart rhythm observed they will receive a notification on their Apple Watch and within the Apple Heart Study app on their iPhone.
+Through the app they will be able to connect with a doctor who will further explain the notification and discuss next steps.

 Discuss next steps

 About Our Doctors

 The Apple Heart Study video (or audio) consultation connects participants with a board-certified, licensed primary care or urgent care physician from the Online Care Group, American Well’s clinical partner — 24 hours a day, 7 days a week.
 The doctor will make an assessment as part of the study and recommend next steps.